Updated December 11, 2022

 The General Data Protection Regulation (“GDPR”) is a collection of guidelines that creates a legal framework for the collection and processing of personal information belonging to individuals who live in countries within the European Economic Area (EEA) including, but not limited to, member states of the European Union (EU), Norway, Iceland, Liechtenstein, and the United Kingdom.

 D.1.
 Applicability.
-This GDPR Addendum shall apply only to the extent Partner is established within the areas references above or any territories for which the GDPR applies.
+This GDPR Addendum shall apply only to the extent Customer distributes Messages to Subscribers within the areas references above or any territories for which the GDPR applies.

 D.2.
 Parties’ Roles.
-Partner is the original custodian (“Controller”) of the Partner’s Customers’ Personal Information (“Customer Data”), and Partner appoints SBT (“Processor”) to process Customer Data on the Partner’s behalf.
-In some circumstances Partner may be a Processor, in which case Partner appoints SBT as the Customer Data’s sub-processor, which shall not change the obligations of either Partner or SBT under this GDPR Addendum, as SBT will remain a Processor with respect to the Partner in such event.
+Customer is the original custodian (“Controller”) of the Customer’s Clients’ Personal Information (“Customer Data”), and Customer appoints SBT (“Processor”) to process Customer Data on the Customer’s behalf.
+In some circumstances, Customer may be a Processor, in which case Customer appoints SBT as the sub-processor of Customer Data, which shall not change the obligations of either Customer or SBT under this GDPR Addendum, as SBT will remain a Processor with respect to the Customer in such event.

-D.3.
+D.4.
 Purpose Limitation.
-SBT shall process Customer Data for the purposes set forth in the Agreement and only in accordance with the lawful, documented instructions of Partner, except where otherwise required by applicable law.
-The Agreement and this GDPR Addendum set out Partner’s complete instructions to SBT in relation to the processing of Customer Data on behalf of Partner’s Customers (“Data Subjects”) and any processing required outside of the scope of these instructions (inclusive of the rights and obligations set forth under the Agreement) will require prior written agreement of the parties.
+SBT shall process Customer Data for the purposes set forth in the Agreement and only in accordance with the lawful, documented Instructions of Customer, except where otherwise required by applicable law.
+The Agreement and this GDPR Addendum set out Customer’s complete Instructions to SBT in relation to the processing of Customer Data on behalf of Customer’s Clients and end users (“Data Subjects”) and any processing required outside of the scope of these Instructions (inclusive of the rights and obligations set forth under the Agreement) will require prior written agreement of the parties.

-D.8.
+D.9.
 Security Incidents.
-Upon becoming aware of a Security Incident, SBT shall notify Partner without undue delay and pursuant to the Agreement, but within no more than seventy-two (72) hours, and shall provide such timely information as Partner may reasonably require to enable Partner to fulfil any data breach reporting obligations under EU Data Protection Legislation.
+Upon becoming aware of a Security Incident, SBT shall notify Customer without undue delay and pursuant to the Agreement, but within no more than seventy-two (72) hours and shall provide such timely information as Customer may reasonably require to enable Customer to fulfil any data breach reporting obligations under EU Data Protection Legislation.
 SBT will take steps to immediately identify and remediate the cause of such Security Incident.

-D.9.
+D.10.
 Sub-Processors.
-Partner agrees that SBT may engage SBT affiliates and third-party sub-processors (collectively “Sub-Processors”) to process the Customer Data on SBT’s behalf.
-The Sub-Processors currently engaged by SBT and authorized by Partner are listed on SBT’s Vendor List.
-The List shall include a mechanism for Partner to subscribe to notifications of any new Sub-Processors or changes to the Sub-Processor List.
-SBT shall impose on such Sub-Processors data protection terms that protect the Customer Data to the same standard provided for by this GDPR Addendum and shall remain liable for any breach of GDPR Addendum caused by a Sub-Processor.
+Customer agrees that SBT may engage SBT affiliates and third-party sub-processors (collectively “Sub-Processors”) to process the Customer Data on SBT’s behalf.
+The Sub-Processors currently engaged by SBT and authorized by Customer are listed on SBT’s Vendor List.
+The List shall include a mechanism for Customer to subscribe to notifications of any new Sub-Processors or changes to the Sub-Processor List.
+SBT shall impose on such Sub-Processors data protection terms that protect the Customer Data to the same standard provided for by this GDPR Addendum and shall remain liable for any breach of GDPR Addendum caused by a Sub-Processor engaged by SBT.

-D.11.
+D.12.
 Emergency Replacement.
 SBT may replace a Sub-Processor if the reason for the change is beyond SBT’s reasonable control.
-In such instance, SBT shall notify Partner of the replacement as soon as reasonably practicable, and Partner shall retain the right to object to the replacement Sub-Processor pursuant to Section D.10 (Changes to Sub-processors) above.
+In such instance, SBT shall notify Customer of the replacement as soon as reasonably practicable, and Customer shall retain the right to object to the replacement Sub-Processor pursuant to Section D.11 (Changes to Sub-processors) above.

-D.12.
+D.13.
 Subject’s Rights.
-SBT shall provide commercially reasonable assistance, including by appropriate technical and organizational measures as reasonably practical, to enable Partner to respond to any inquiry, communication or request from a Data Subject seeking to exercise his or her rights under EU Data Protection Legislation, including rights of access, correction, restriction, objection, erasure or data portability, as applicable.
-In the event such inquiry, communication, or request is made directly to SBT, SBT shall promptly inform Partner by providing the full details of the request.
-For the avoidance of doubt, Partner is responsible for responding to the Data Subject’s requests for access, correction, restriction, objection, erasure or data portability of that Data Subject’s Customer Data.
+SBT shall provide commercially reasonable assistance, including by appropriate technical and organizational measures as reasonably practical, to enable Customer to respond to any inquiry, communication or request from a Data Subject seeking to exercise his or her rights under EU Data Protection Legislation, including rights of access, correction, restriction, objection, erasure or data portability, as applicable.
+In the event such inquiry, communication, or request is made directly to SBT, SBT shall promptly inform Customer by providing the full details of the request.
+For the avoidance of doubt, Customer is responsible for responding to the Data Subject’s requests for access, correction, restriction, objection, erasure or data portability of that Data Subject’s Customer Data.

-D.13.
+D.14.
 Data Protection for Impact Assessments and Prior Consultation.
-SBT shall, to the extent required by EU Data Protection Legislation, provide Partner with reasonable assistance with data protection impact assessments or prior consultations with data protection authorities that Partner is required to carry out under EU Data Protection Legislation.
+SBT shall, to the extent required by EU Data Protection Legislation, provide Customer with reasonable assistance with data protection impact assessments or prior consultations with data protection authorities that Customer is required to carry out under EU Data Protection Legislation.

-D.14.
+D.15.
 Security Reports and Audits.
-Any provision of security attestation reports (such as SOC 2, Type II or equivalent report) or audits shall take place in accordance with Partner’s rights under the Agreement.
-SBT shall provide a copy of its most current security attestation report upon Partner’s written request no more than once annually.
+Any provision of security attestation reports (such as SOC 2, Type II or equivalent report) or audits shall take place in accordance with Customer’s rights under the Agreement.
+SBT shall provide a copy of its most current security attestation report upon Customer’s written request no more than once annually.
 SBT reserves the right to charge a fee (based on its reasonable costs) for any such audit.
-SBT will provide further details of any applicable fee and the basis of its calculation to Partner in advance of such audit.
+SBT will provide further details of any applicable fee and the basis of its calculation to Customer in advance of such an audit.

 E. Canada’s Anti-Spam Legislation (CASL) Commitments

 E2.
 Notices.
-SBT will notify Partner of any unsubscribe requests received from a Data Subject on a regular basis.
+SBT will notify Customer of any unsubscribe requests received from a Data Subject on a regular basis.

 E3.
 Records.
-SBT agrees to maintain records in compliance with CASL and agrees to allow Partner to inspect and/or audit any records related to SBT’s compliance with CASL.
+SBT agrees to maintain records in compliance with CASL and agrees to allow Customer to inspect and/or audit any records related to SBT’s compliance with CASL.

 E4.
 Commercial Electronic Messages (“CEMs”).
-SBT will urge Partner to send Commercial Electronic Messages (“CEMs”), as defined in CASL, that contain the following information within each CEM transmitted:
+SBT will urge Customer to send Commercial Electronic Messages (“CEMs”), as defined in CASL, that contain the following information within each CEM transmitted:

 a) Identity of who the CEM is sent on behalf of;